feO2x/Light.GuardClauses/README.md

 }
 ```

-Inspired by [FluentAssertions](https://github.com/dennisdoomen/FluentAssertions), there are many more methods tailored for strings, IComparable<T>, IEnumerable<T>, IEquatable<T>, and IDictionary<T>.
+Inspired by [FluentAssertions](https://github.com/dennisdoomen/FluentAssertions), there are many more methods tailored for strings, `IComparable<T>`, `IEnumerable<T>`, `IEquatable<T>`, and `IDictionary<T>`.
 See a list of all of them [in the release notes](https://github.com/feO2x/Light.GuardClauses/releases) or discover them on the fly through IntelliSense - all the methods are fully documented.
 Just be sure to add the following `using` statement at the top of your code files to see the extension methods: `using Light.GuardClauses;`.

 ## Where do I get it?

 [Download the assembly via NuGet](https://www.nuget.org/packages/Light.GuardClauses/): `Install-Package Light.GuardClauses` - Or use the code from this repo.

-Light.GuardClauses is a portable library compatible for .NET 4.5 or later, Windows 8 / 8.1 / 10 Store Apps, Windows Phone 8.1 / Windows Phone 8 Silverlight, and .NET Core 1.0 (profile 259).
+Light.GuardClauses is a Portable Class Library supporting the .NET Standard 1.0 (profile 259).
+This means it is compatible with e.g. .NET 4.5 or later, .NET Core 1.0, the Universal Windows Platform, Windows 8 / 8.1 Store Apps, and Windows Phone 8.1 / Windows Phone 8 Silverlight.

+**Important: if the target project uses project.json, the COMPILE_ASSERTIONS symbol is not set automatically when installing the NuGet package - you have to set it manually in this case.
+See the [Conditional Compilation](https://github.com/feO2x/Light.GuardClauses#conditional-compilation) section below for more info.

 ## And what's the difference to other assertion libraries?